 BCS SGAI

 Unsupervised Learning for Industrial Defect Detection: A Case Study on Shearographic Data

-J. Plassmann (Trier University of Applied Science, Germany and Department of Physics and research center OPTIMAS, RPTU University Kaiserslautern-Landau, Germany) and N. Schuler (Trier University of Applied Science, Germany and University of Luxembourg, Luxembourg) and Georg von Freymann (Department of Physics and research center OPTIMAS, RPTU University Kaiserslautern-Landau, Germany and Fraunhofer Institute for Industrial Mathematics ITWM, Germany) and Michael Schuth (Trier University of Applied Science, Germany)
+J. Plassmann (Trier University of Applied Science, Germany and RPTU University Kaiserslautern-Landau, Germany) and N. Schuler (Trier University of Applied Science, Germany and University of Luxembourg, Luxembourg), Georg von Freymann (RPTU University Kaiserslautern-Landau, Germany and Fraunhofer Institute for Industrial Mathematics, Germany) and Michael Schuth (Trier University of Applied Science, Germany)

+BCS SGAI